 - 8 ounces baby spinach leaves

-- 1 1/2 teaspoons fine sea salt
+- 1 teaspoon sea salt

-- 1 teaspoon coarsely ground black pepper
+- 1 teaspoon black pepper

-- 1 cup vegetable stock, plus more, if stuffing is too dry
+- 1 cup vegetable stock plus more, if stuffing is too dry

-Preheat oven to 350°F and place the bread on 2 baking sheets.
+- Spread the bread out in a even layer over 2 baking sheets.
 Bake for 10-15 minutes, or until bread is crusty but not hard.
 Transfer to very large bowl and cool.

 - Stir vegetable mixture into the bowl with the bread cubes.
 Add the stock, salt and pepper, tossing to combine even.
 Add more stock, ¼ cup at a time if the mixture seems to dry.
 Transfer stuffing to prepared dish.

-Bake stuffing uncovered until cooked through and brown and crusty on top, about 50 minutes.
+- Bake stuffing uncovered until cooked through and brown and crusty on top, about 50 minutes.
 Let stand 10 minutes and serve.